Render Plugin

 createPluginRegistration(RenderPluginPackage),

-The plugin can be used in two ways: the simple <RenderLayer />
+The plugin can be used in two ways: the simple <RenderLayer /> component for displaying pages within the viewer, and the useRenderCapability composable for more advanced, on-demand rendering tasks.

-Primary Usage: The <RenderLayer />
+Primary Usage: The <RenderLayer /> Component

 This is the most common and straightforward way to render a PDF page.
-You should place the <RenderLayer />
+You should place the <RenderLayer /> component inside the default scoped slot of your <Scroller />.
+It will automatically render the correct page at the correct size and resolution as the user scrolls.

 <template>